 Looking around the room, Aaron finally took note of his surroundings.
 At every corner were beakers and vials, gizmos and gadgets, tomes and notebooks, and not a single thing made a bit of sense to the iron-haired swordsman.

-But what really drew his attention was the thing tucked into the very back.
+But what really drew his attention was the wonder tucked into the very back of the lab.

 A mana crystal.
 He had never seen one in person, but heard quite a bit about them from his soldiering days.
 From what very little he understood about them, they were apparently crystallized forms of magical energy and highly coveted by those who study the arcane arts.